Avi2002Soy/ImagoAI/README.md

 # Assignment for ImagoAI
 ## Overview
 This project involves processing hyperspectral imaging data, performing dimensionality reduction, and developing a machine learning model to predict mycotoxin levels (DON concentration) in corn samples.
-The model utilizes XGBoost regression for accurate predictions.
+The model utilizes several regression models for accurate predictions.

 ## Dataset Description